cube-drone/rt0/players-guide/src/player/generated/basic_combat.md

 * Players with Foolish must use Honk, once per turn.
 * Any player can use Honk.
 * Play any card on Honk, then discard it.
-* Make a funny face at the GM, or a silly noise, or honk, or blow a raspberry, or say "Farts ahoy!" in your best pirate voice.